 From to 2010–2015, Molly served as regional program director for the Americas, directing Solidarity Center programs throughout Central and South America, the Dominican Republic and Haiti.
 Molly also has served as deputy to the regional program director for the Americas, supervising the Solidarity Center’s Washington and field-based programs including organizing, collective bargaining and union development.
 She has extensive field experience as a U.S.-based union organizer, as well as broad international trade union economic policy experience working as an economic policy research officer for the International Trade Union Confederation (ITUC).

 Molly holds a master’s degree in international affairs from Columbia University, a master’s degree in international relations from the Institut d’Etudes Politiques and is a graduate of the National Labor Leadership Institute.
-She has authored policy papers and articles on global labor and economic issues, campaign materials and training guides, and has held board memberships on the Executive Council of the Trade Union Confederation of the Americas, the International Cocoa Initiative, and the U.S. Labor Education in the Americas Project.
+She has authored policy papers and articles on global labor and economic issues, campaign materials and training guides, and has held board memberships on the Executive Council of the Trade Union Confederation of the Americas, International Cocoa Initiative and U.S. Labor Education in the Americas Project.

 Regional Program Directors